d-oit/doitBrainstrom/status.md

   - Ensured minimum tap target size of 48px for touch devices
   - Added safe area insets handling for notched devices
   - Implemented pinch/zoom gesture support for mind map navigation
+  - Added network-aware UI with connection quality detection
+  - Implemented memory management with component virtualization
+  - Added support for foldable devices and screen span modes
+  - Implemented low-power mode detection and adaptation
+  - Created responsive context provider for centralized responsive features
+  - Added network status indicator in the UI
+  - Created responsive image component with quality adaptation
+  - Implemented virtualized list component for large datasets
+  - Created tests for all new components and hooks
+  - NOTE: Tests need to be run to verify implementation

 - Performance Optimization (PERF-006)
   - Implemented lazy loading for components using React.lazy and Suspense